manzke/huffpost-crawler/README.md

 - which can be either another sitemap or a url
 - we are loading each sitemap
 - storing every url which is an entry as well as the skipped ones

+This led to 1,121,569 unique links for new entries.

 ## robots.txt